-“There’s just nothing to do in Brisbane.
+‘There’s just nothing to do in Brisbane.
 It’s boring.
 It doesn’t have the cosmopolitan feel of Melbourne or the iconic landmarks of Sydney.
-It’s got nothing to offer the international traveller.”
+It’s got nothing to offer the international traveller.’
 I am shooting the man sitting across from me the filthiest look I can muster.
 His Brisbane put-downs have got my blood boiling, doesn’t he know Brisbane is the bomb!?

 That’s the thing about Brisbane, it gets a bad wrap.
 Yes, Melbourne is cosmopolitan and yes, Sydney is host to Australia’s most iconic landmarks.
 But Brisbane has more to offer than a good latte or a bridge.
 I have seen a lot of places in the world and there is nowhere I would rather live than right here in Brissie.
-I have also spent a lot of time writing post’s for other cities and neglected my beloved home town.
+I have also spent a lot of time writing post’s for other cities and neglected my beloved hometown.
 Well BrisVegas, you sexy beast, now it’s your turn.

 The best thing about Brisbane is its size.
 The city and surrounding landmarks and sights are all so close, it’s easy to get around and see everything.
 The best way to do this?
 Easy!
 Hire one of the council’s City Cycle bikes, strap on a helmet and some sunscreen and cycle around.
 I’d suggest a loop running through the city, across to South Bank, around to the Kangaroo Point Cliffs, over the Story Bridge and back into the city.

 There is a vibe, a relaxed culture, which connects everyone in Brisbane.
 The pace is slower and relaxed, nobody really seems to be in a rush and our catchphrase is ‘No worries!’
 Immerse yourself in it, it’s divine.
-Take your time walking around, slow down and enjoy everything you see and strike up conversation with some local Brisbanites.
-You see, we’re all really friendly and love to have a chat to out-of-towners.
+Take your time walking around, slow down and enjoy everything you see and strike up a conversation with some local Brisbanites.
+You see, we’re all really friendly and love to have a chat with out-of-towners.
 If you’re lucky enough, you’ll meet someone friendly enough to offer to drive you up to Mount Coot-tha at sunset to see Brisbane in all its glory.

 Arguably the best vantage of Brisbane is from the Kangaroo Point Cliffs (a name my Canadian friend found most entertaining).
 You’ll get stunning photos of the CBD nestled along the Brisbane River and, if you’re organised, you can take everything you need for a BBQ and use one of the public BBQ’s to partake in a very authentic Brisbane past-time.

 South Bank also offers beautiful views of the city, river and the many bridges linking the two.
 You can stroll through the lush, cool greenery and stop for a delicious Fruit Shake at Champ Kitchen & Bar, tucked under the Wheel of Brisbane.
-A novelty which also impressed my Canadian friends is the man-made beach in South Bank, from which you can see the city.
-I recommend going early in the morning to get a photo of a deserted beach, set to the backdrop of city buildings.
+A novelty that also impressed my Canadian friends is the man-made beach in South Bank, from which you can see the city.
+I recommend going early in the morning to get a photo of a deserted beach, set against the backdrop of city buildings.
 Head down to Merthyr Bowls for a game of barefoot lawn bowls and an icy cold beer and BBQ lunch.

 Other places worthy of a visit and subsequent Facebook-ready photoshoot are City Hall in King George Square, New Farm Park and the Powerhouse, the Gallery of Modern Art (GoMA), Eagle Street Pier and the Story Bridge.
 After the sun sets, head down to the South Bank Night Market for some great people watching and shopping.
 Teneriffe is littered with cosy cafe’s and the iconic Woolstores while West End offers up the authentic Davies Park Market every Saturday.